Growing tomatoes in fabric pots

 Epsom salts are a boon for tomatoes as it provides magnesium sulfate which is essential for growth.
 A deficiency in magnesium or sulfur can cause tomatoes to grow small and spindly, leaves to yellow between leaf veins late in the season, and fruit to be slow in maturing and ripening.

 Incorporating Epsom salts into your tomato garden is incredibly easy.
-As you are planting your tomatoes, add in one tablespoon of Epsom salt per container.
+As you are planting your tomatoes, add one tablespoon of Epsom salt per container.
 As plants grow, they will require one tablespoon of Epsom salt per foot of height per month.
-This can be applied by
+This can be applied by side dressing, mixed in with watering or as a foliar spray.

 Coffee grounds for tomatoes